 (b) the rest of the order — on the day after that day.

+[Clause 2 amended in Gazette 24 Sep 2010 p.
+5009.]

 3. Exemption from s.
 11G(1) — developer constructing distribution system

 (1) A person who subdivides land (the developer) is exempt from the Energy Coordination Act 1994 section 11G(1) in relation to the construction of a distribution system for the transportation of gas to lots resulting from that subdivision.